Dcomforter/New-Kitchen/README.md

 ## Technologies Used For Deployment to Production
 - **Jenkins:** Used to create a CI/CD pipeline.
 The pipeline tested the application, built a Docker image, and deployed it to a Docker Registry.
 Automates the integration and deployment process.
 - **Docker:** Packaged the application and its dependencies into a containerized image, making it portable and consistent across different environments.
-- **Kubernetes:** Kubernetes was used to pull the image from Docker Registry and deployed to AWS and GCP using EKS and GKE respectively.
+- **Kubernetes:** Orchestrated and managed the deployment of the Dockerized application.
+Pulled the image from the Docker Registry and deployed it to production environments on AWS using Elastic Kubernetes Service (EKS) and on GCP using Google Kubernetes Engine (GKE).
-- **Terraform:** The cloud environment was set up using IaC (Terraform) to set up a production-ready Kubernetes cluster on AWS and GCP.
+- **Terraform:** Implemented Infrastructure as Code (IaC) to provision production-ready Kubernetes clusters on AWS and GCP, ensuring an automated and consistent cloud environment setup.

 ## License